privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       ## Bridging the Gender Gap in Tech

-      Recent research suggests that nearly 65 percent of today’s kindergartners will land in jobs that don’t yet exist, likely in the technology, science, and math industries.
-Yet, as of 2015, [only 18 percent](/blog/2022-02-08-how-to-encourage-a-love-of-stem-in-girls/) of graduates with a computer science degree identified as female.
-Now more than ever, we need to close the gender gap in tech by creating opportunities for inclusivity.
+      With AI reshaping the workforce, STEM occupations are projected to grow nearly three times faster than other jobs over the next decade, according to the Bureau of Labor Statistics.
+Yet women still earn just 23% of computer science bachelor's degrees and hold only about a quarter of computing jobs in the U.S. Now more than ever, we need to close the gender gap in tech by creating opportunities for inclusivity.

-      The Coding Space is committed to being a part of the solution by providing mentorship, opportunities for growth, and equitable access.
-Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed classes while fostering a safe and supportive female-identifying space for our GirlCoders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.
     fgColor: "#9de2dd"
   - type: sideBySide
     bgColor: "#faf6ee"